 A TSO is a formal arrangement that allows a unit to be legitimately switched off.
-If a nominated vessel is undergoing maintenance, berthed for an extended period or in other exceptional circumstances that render VMS operation impractical, the concession holder can apply for a TSO by filling out an 'Application for VMS Temporary Switch Off' form (www.afma.gov.au/fisheries-services/vessel-monitoring/).
-Using the webform function is preferred, but if you cannot access this then please manually fill out the form and send to AFMA via email: au/gafma.gov.au/.
+If a nominated vessel is undergoing maintenance, berthed for an extended period or in other exceptional circumstances that render VMS operation impractical, the permit holder can apply for a TSO by filling out an 'Application for VMS Temporary Switch Off' form (www.afma.gov.au/fisheries-services/vessel-monitoring/).
+Using the webform function is preferred, but if you cannot access this then please manually fill out the form and send to AFMA via email: ausvms@afma.gov.au.